BlockchainCommons/GordianSeedTool-iOS/README.md

 * QR Code Display: To increase compatibility with certain QR code readers, QR codes are now displayed as black modules (pixels) on a white background, even in dark mode.
 * Other bug fixes and minor enhancements.

+### 1.3.3 (49)

+* Seed Tool now recognizes and processes external URLs with the `ur:` scheme, so a number of actions will cause Seed Tool to become active:
+    * Scanning a UR QR Code with the Camera app,
+    * Tapping a UR link in a web page,
+    * Pasting a UR into Safari's address bar,
+    * Tapping a UR link in text, like in the Notes app,
+    * Tapping a UR in a URL field like in the Contacts to Calendars apps,
+    * Tapping the device with an NDEF-formatted NFC tag containing a UR.

+* You can hold a properly formatted and written tag to the top part of your device screen.
+Even if Seed Tool is not running, if your device is unlocked and the camera is not active, then you will receive a banner asking if your want Seed Tool to open it, and when Seed Tool opens, it behaves just as if you had scanned a QR code.
+* The Scan view now contains an "NFC Tag" button that starts a tag reading session.
+Again, Seed Tool treats NFC tags containing URs like QR codes.
+If you are restoring a seed from an SSKR, you will need to tap this button once per SSKR tag you wish to read.
+* All Share Sheet and Print actions now include additional detail in their "Save to Files" filenames.

 ### 1.3.3 (48)

 * Most Share Sheet and Print actions now include additional detail in their "Save to Files" filenames.